-One of the most noteworthy parts of Bristol is the phenomenal spa, which sits on the 25th floor, the highest point of the Executive Tower.
+One of the most noteworthy parts of Bristol is the spa, which sits on the 25th floor, the highest point of the Executive Tower.
 The Vichy shower rain massage is the movie star of their menu.
 A jet is applied to the body so a rain effect washes over you – literally – while the masseuse treats each area.
 The massage is carried out on a gel pad and soft, balloon-like pillows.

-The W Hotel is nothing to be scoffed at either.
+W Panama isn’t to be scoffed at either.
 The outdoor pool is on the same floor as the bar and often plays host to pool parties and even rooftop yoga sessions.
 For Old World charm, make your way to the American Trade Hotel in Casco Viejo.
 This building was once Panama’s tallest skyscraper and it’s been restored to perfection by the Ace Hotel Group.
 Rooms are spacious and the location offers sumptuous views of Plaza Herrera and the Iglesia la Merced on either side.
 In the historic town of Portobello, take your itchy feet and retreat to El Otro Lado, a private retreat with a dreamy infinity pool overlooking the Caribbean sea and the lush surrounding jungle.

 Photo credit: Marriott Hotels